Bachelor of Science

 Progression Plans

 Depending on when you are admitted to the BSN program, the progression plan you follow in your time at WVU can vary slightly.
-Please view the different progression plans for more information.
+Please view the Morgantown BSN progression plan, the Beckley Campus BSN progression plan or the Keyser Campus BSN progression plan for more information.
 The BSN program is six semesters of clinical nursing courses after completion of all pre-requisite courses.

 Simulation Experience